 17. If unforeseen circumstances arise which do not allow for this selection process or the above timelines to be implemented as outlined in this document, Softball Canada reserves the right to identify an alternate process or alternate timelines.
-Should this occur, all athletes in the Athlete Pool will be notified of these changes in a timely manner.
+Should this occur Softball Canada will publicize these changes in a timely manner.

-SECTION 6 - REMOVAL FROM THE ATHLETE POOL OR FROM THE OLYMPIC TEAM
+SECTION 6 - REMOVAL FROM THE NATIONAL TEAM

-- 18. Upon selection to the Athlete Pool or Team, an athlete must: - Sign, submit and comply with a Softball Canada Team member agreement, Canadian Olympic Committee (COC) Athlete Agreement and the Organising Committee (OCOG) Conditions of Participation Form no later than June 30, 2021; - b) Provide Softball Canada and the COC with all required documents (passport information etc.) - c) Participate in Team events, activities and meetings, as directed by the Head Coach or his/her designate - d) Ensure they wear proper equipment and clothing for Olympic Team events, practices, competitions, training and as directed by the Head Coach - e) Obey all rules established by the Head Coach and/or Softball Canada, including but not limited to, its Code of Conduct and Ethics - f) Assist Softball Canada in public relations and fundraising projects where reasonably required - g) Comply with off-season daily training environment training requirements as identified by the Head Coach - h) Not be under suspension or any other sanction by any recognized body for any doping or doping-related offence. - Be available for sample collection at any time and have provided up-to-date whereabouts information on a regular basis as directed by Softball Canada, WBSC and/or the Canadian Centre for Ethics in Sport (CCES) pursuant to the Canadian Policy. - 19.
-An athlete may be removed from the Athlete Pool or from the Olympic Team if the athlete: - a) Is unable to maintain, or work towards, to the Head Coach's satisfaction, the training standards set out in Appendix B; - b) Is unable to meet performance expectations performing below the level and expected standards on-field, that earned them the nomination to the Olympic Games Team: - c) Is unable to perform due to injury, illness or for other medical reason as determined by Softball Canada's medical staff; - d) Shows signs, as determined by the Olympic Team's Integrated Sport Science Team that the athlete may not have the psychological, mental, or emotional wellbeing to perform at a level expected of athletes in the Athlete Pool or on the Olympic Team; - e) Is unable to commit to National Team Program activities and events (note that an athlete may obtain an exemption from the Head Coach and Softball Canada) - f) Violates team rules and/or Softball Canada's policies or procedures
+- 18. Upon selection to the National Team, an athlete must: - a) Sign, submit and comply with a Softball Canada Team member agreement by June 21, 2022 - b) Provide Softball Canada with all required documents (passport information etc.) - Participate in Team events, activities and meetings, as directed by the Head Coach or her designate - d) Ensure they wear proper equipment and clothing for National Team events, practices, competitions, training and as directed by the Head Coach - e) Obey all rules established by the Head Coach and/or Softball Canada, including but not limited to, its Code of Conduct and Ethics - f) Assist Softball Canada in public relations and fundraising projects where reasonably required - g) Comply with off-season daily training environment training requirements as identified by the Head Coach - h) Not be under suspension or any other sanction by any recognized body for any doping or doping-related offence. - Be available for sample collection at any time and have provided up-to-date whereabouts information on a regular basis as directed by Softball Canada, WBSC and/or the Canadian Centre for Ethics in Sport (CCES) pursuant to the Canadian Policy. - 19.
+An athlete may be removed from the Athlete Pool or from the National Team if the athlete: - a) Is unable to maintain, or work towards, to the Head Coach's satisfaction, the training standards set out in Appendix B; - b) Is unable to meet performance expectations performing below the level and expected standards on-field, that earned them the nomination to the National Team; - c) Is unable to perform due to injury, illness or for other medical reason as determined by Softball Canada's medical staff; - d) Shows signs, as determined by the National Team's Integrated Sport Science Team that the athlete may not have the psychological, mental, or emotional well-being to perform at a level expected of athletes on National Team; - e) Is unable to commit to National Team Program activities and events (note that an athlete may obtain an exemption from the Head Coach and Softball Canada) - f) Violates team rules and/or Softball Canada's policies or procedures - g) Exhibits conduct that is detrimental to the image of the National Team program - h) Breaches the Athlete Agreement - i) Voluntarily withdraws from the National Team

-- g) Exhibits conduct that is detrimental to the image of the National Team program - h) Breaches the Athlete Agreement - i) Voluntarily withdraws from the Olympic Team - j) Is removed from the Olympic Team by a Softball Canada Discipline and/or Appeal panel as a result of a breach of any Softball Canada policies or procedures; or - k) Fraudulently misrepresents themselves
+- j) Is removed from the National Team by a Softball Canada Discipline and/or Appeal panel as a result of a breach of any Softball Canada policies or procedures; or - k) Fraudulently misrepresents themselves